matthewdimatteo/helloworld/basics03_variables.md

 We can "plug in" our variables into the spr() function to draw a sprite at a location that changes over time:
 spr(n,x,y)

-y begins at 2, then increases by 2 each frame, so whatever that value is at the current frame, that's what y stands for
+y begins at 2, then increases by 2 each frame, so whatever that value is at the current frame, that's what y stands for, and that's where it gets drawn on the screen